shalin4788/Springboard-Do-not-refer-/Capstone Two/README.md

 # Project Organization

-├── LICENSE
 ├── README.md          <- The top-level README for developers using this project.
 │
 ├── data
 │   ├── interim        <- Intermediate data that has been transformed.
-│       └── train.csv
+│       ├── train.csv
 │       └── test.csv
 │   ├── processed      <- The final, canonical data sets for modeling.
-│       └── FeatureEngineering_tfidf_Train.csv
+│       ├── FeatureEngineering_tfidf_Train.csv
 │       └──FeatureEngineering_tfidf_Test.csv
 │   └── raw            <- The original, immutable data dump.
-│       └── train.csv
+│       ├── train.csv
 │       └── test.csv
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),